Claws Out: How to Address Your Cat’s Biting Habits

 Angry Cat with Ears Laid Back

-It is also important to recognize when a cat feels safe and comfortable as well.
-They will often display signs such as purring, licking themselves or rubbing up against people and objects, rolling around, or kneading.
+It is also important to recognize when a cat feels safe and comfortable.
+They will often display signs such as purring, licking themselves, or rubbing up against people and objects, rolling around, or kneading.
 You may even see an occasional cat smile.
 If these behaviors are seen more often than the defensive postures, then it is likely that your cat feels content and relaxed in their environment.

 By understanding our cats better and responding to their body language properly, we can start making progress in changing the behavior of our cats.
 We can also make them more comfortable around people and keep everyone safe from bites or scratches.
 Your cat’s body language is essential in understanding why they might be biting, so it’s important to pay attention and make sure you’re responding appropriately.
 By recognizing these cues early on and taking steps to address them appropriately, we can prevent further aggression from happening down the line.

-To move forward, it’s important for us to look at calming techniques for cats now.
+To move forward, we need to look at calming techniques for cats now.

 Calming Techniques For Cats